grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ### Dealing with Unknown Symbols

-If you encounter unknown symbols in the profiles you’ve collected, this indicates that we couldn't access an ELF file associated to a given address in trace.
-This might be due to the ELF file being inaccessible, or the absence of an entry in `/proc/pid/maps` for a particular address (this can be the case with JIT-compiled functions).
+Unknown symbols in the profiles you’ve collected indicate that we couldn't access an ELF file ￼associated with a given address in the trace.

 This can occur for several reasons: